 21. Park Mirakulum (Czech Republic)

 We hope this list of Europe’s best theme parks has been helpful!
 Which ones did we miss?
-What’s your favourite European theme park?
+What’s your favorite European theme park?